List of Community characters: Ian Duncan

-Prof. Ian Duncan (played by John Oliver) is a British-born professor of psychology at Greendale.
-Duncan seems to be a highly qualified professor and therapist, but isn't above scheming for personal gain like trying to con Jeff out of his Lexus or exploiting Abed's issues to advance his career.
+Dr. Ian Duncan (played by John Oliver) is a British-born professor of psychology at Greendale.
+Duncan seems to be a highly qualified professor and therapist, but is not above scheming for personal gain like trying to con Jeff out of his Lexus or exploiting Abed's issues to advance his career.
 Though Jeff once successfully represented him as a lawyer by exploiting the legal system, Duncan refuses to help him cheat on principle.
 He provides free therapy to several students, including Britta and, at one point, hopes to write about Abed's issues for a book deal.
 He also has a rivalry with Señor Chang and willingly mocks Chang over being fired and subsequently becoming a Greendale student.
-At the end of the first season, he is suspended by Dean Pelton for his drunken behavior at a school function, prompting Chang to punch Professor Duncan in the face.
+At the end of the first season, he is suspended by Dean Pelton for his drunken behavior at a school function, prompting Chang to punch Duncan in the face.
 Because of this, he gets a restraining order against Chang while chasing him around and preventing him from getting to places.
 After Greendale suspended Professor Bauer, he took over her anthropology class, despite his complete lack of knowledge about the subject.
-In "Abed's Uncontrollable Christmas", Professor Duncan played a prominent role in guiding Abed through his suppressed feelings about Christmas.
+In "Abed's Uncontrollable Christmas", Duncan played a prominent role in guiding Abed through his suppressed feelings about Christmas.
 It is also implied in that episode that Duncan had a miserable childhood growing up in a dysfunctional family in Islington before immigrating to the United States with his grandmother.
 He never knew the identity of his father and later admitted his mother worked as a prostitute in a pub in Scunthorpe, Lincolnshire.
 As is alluded to several times throughout his appearances, Duncan appears to have a drinking problem.
 Duncan did not appear in the third season, although Britta is now enrolled in his Intro to Psychology class, and his name is seen on the cover of her textbook as the author.
 The fourth season refers to his unexplained disappearance when Troy asks the group if anyone had seen him lately ("Intro to Felt Surrogacy").

-In the season 5 episode "Basic Intergluteal Numismatics", Professor Duncan returns, explaining that he had been taking care of his sick mother, although he stopped because he had "put in [his] time".
+In the season 5 episode "Basic Intergluteal Numismatics", Duncan returns joining the Save Greendale Committee, explaining his absence saying he had been taking care of his sick mother, although he stopped because he had "put in [his] time".
 His alcoholism and stalking of Britta have both returned.
 He gives up on pursuing Britta after sharing an intimate conversation with her in "Bondage and Beta Male Sexuality".
 He is absent again in season 6, though in the premiere episode "Ladders", Abed is seen wiping the nameplate on his door.